openresty/stapxx/README.markdown

     access_by_lua:1
             52

-Each backtrace above follows the same format as in the output of the [ngx-lj-lua-bt](#ngx-lj-lua-bt) tool.
+Each backtrace above follows the same format as in the output of the [lj-lua-bt](#lj-lua-bt) tool.
 The only difference is that the line numbers are always for the first source lines of the Lua functions.

 This output can be consumed by the [FlameGraphs tool](https://github.com/brendangregg/FlameGraph) (created by Brenden Gregg) to generate Lua-land Flame Graphs for performance analysis.
 For example,